Back to Blogs

 • Address: The mailing address of the contractor.

-• Tax Classification: Indicates whether the contractor is an individual, partnership, corporation, etc.
+• Tax Rate and Classification: Indicates whether the contractor is an individual, partnership, corporation, etc., and the applicable tax rate for income reporting.

 • Certification: Confirms the accuracy of the information provided and clarifies whether backup withholding applies.